 Parenting is a tough job.
-To be a is even tougher.
+To be a single parent is even tougher.
 And if you are the parents of a child who had to experience a divorce between the first role models he/she ever had, it’s that much more challenging for the child growing up.

 Let me say up front, that there is probably nothing more devastating to a child directly or indirectly than to witness the breakup of their parents.
 I regret that my children experienced that pain – and though I know for sure that my ex-wife and I were not meant to last forever, still I regret the affect it had on my children – especially my oldest daughter.
 It has taken my first born most of her years to cope with and struggle in finding her identity and get a glimpse of her potential.
 It also put a terrible strain on our relationship.